Wading Pool Admission Requirements

 Groups Using Wading Pools

-Groups are welcome during regular scheduled hours have an event onsite.
-Because wading pools are free public facilities, bookings for group events such as birthday parties cannot be made.
+Groups are welcome during regular scheduled hours.
+Wading pools are free public facilities so bookings for group events such as birthday parties cannot be made.
 Capacity restrictions, group ratios, and supervision requirements must be met for all group use.

 - Groups are required to adhere to all rules.